Skip to main content

 While cortisol and melatonin are the primary drivers, they do not operate in isolation.
 They are part of a much larger endocrine network that includes the foundational hormones governing metabolism, energy, and vitality ∞ testosterone, estrogen, and progesterone.
 These hormones also follow their own daily cycles, which are intricately woven into the master circadian clock.

 For instance, in men, testosterone levels naturally peak in the early morning, contributing to drive, confidence, and physical strength.
-In women, the monthly fluctuations of are layered on top of a daily rhythm that influences everything from mood to metabolic rate.
+In women, the monthly fluctuations of estrogen and progesterone are layered on top of a daily rhythm that influences everything from mood to metabolic rate.

 The result is a system-wide breakdown in communication that manifests as the very symptoms you experience ∞ persistent fatigue, poor sleep, cognitive decline, and a loss of overall vitality.
 Recognizing that these feelings are rooted in a complex, interconnected hormonal system is the first step in moving from simply managing symptoms to truly restoring your body’s innate rhythm and function.